spiral/docs/queue/configuration.md

 consume: ["local"]
 ```

+> You can always start and stop pipeline consuming via CLI command.

 ## Local Pipeline
 One of the pipelines extremely useful in application development is pipelines associated with `ephemeral` broker.
 This pipelines does not require an external broker and can run directly in application server memory.
 Use this pipeline